parrt/msds692/hw/pipeline.md

 In file `csv2json.py`, write a small script that reads in the CSV using `getdata()` and then prints out the data in JSON.
 It also must specifically use the keys I have above: `headers`, `data`.
 Note that the `when` key and the others within a record are not hardcoded: they depend on the headers from the CSV input.

 You can use the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/) or just combine strengths manually to generate JSON.
+(Please limit yourself to anaconda standard libs.)

 The program should read from standard input or from a filename parameter to the script (this is handled automatically for you by `getdata()`: